Egg Donors receive £750 in compensation

 The HFEA regulates fertility clinics and projects that involve research with human embryos.
 They make sure these facilities comply with both the Human Fertilisation and Embryology (HFE) Act 1990 and the HFE Act 2008.

 Donating is a big decision, and it’s thanks to the HFEA that the amazing women who donate are fully aware of how serious that choice is.

 It’s also because of the HFEA, and the clinics they work with, that egg donors are well represented.

 At Manchester Donors, we’ve been caring for altruistic women for over 35 years.
 In that time, we’ve prided ourselves on having been a core part of their journey – from initial care to seeing the beginnings of many beautiful families they’ve helped create.

 Our expert team of donor medical specialists, donor-focused counsellors and dedicated donation team really understands what it means to give a family your eggs.
 Thanks to this team, we’re able to offer such a high standard of expert care and support at all stages of the process, support is at the heart of everything we do and providing the best medical care from our clinical experts.
 It’s an award-winning approach, and we’re honoured to be recognised for the exceptional support we give.

-If you’d like to know more about what it takes to be an egg donor, what the egg donor process is, or how an altruistic person like yourself could become a donor, you can speak to Steph and Nic in our dedicated Donor Team on 0161 300 2734, or fill in an application form.
+If you’d like to know more about what it takes to be an egg donor, what the egg donor process is, or how an altruistic person like yourself could become a donor, you can speak to Steph and Olivia in our dedicated Donor Team on 0161 300 2734, or fill in an application form.

 Here, we’ll ask questions about your age, your medical history, and if you smoke, as this is all important for our criteria.
 Find out more about it in our FAQs section.